 3PL Role in Vendor Onboarding

-The 3PL should support vendors through the Kroger onboarding process by providing operational documentation, referencing letters, and detailed operational capability statements.
-However, the vendor is the legal entity registering with Kroger and assumes legal responsibility for the account.
+Your 3PL should support you through Kroger onboarding with operational documentation, reference letters, and detailed capability statements.
+But the vendor—not the 3PL—is the legal entity registering with Kroger, and the vendor assumes legal responsibility for the account.

 3PL Role in EDI Configuration